 While you can't get chickenpox in your eye, the same virus which causes chickenpox can cause shingles which you can get in your eye.

 Once chickenpox has gone away, the virus lays dormant in the body and can reactivate at any time, causing shingles.

 Shingles can affect the facial nerves causing one to experience eye-related symptoms such as shingles in the eye.

 What are symptoms of shingles in the eye?

-Shingle symptoms include a blistering rash on the eyelids, which can lead to an eyelid infection.
+Shingle symptoms include a blistering rash on the eyelids, forehead and possibly the tip or side of the nose.
 It may accompany a skin rash or show up weeks after the blistering skin rash disappears.
 Some may only experience ocular shingles without a shingles rash on the skin.
 However, it usually occurs in one eye on the side of the face with the rash.
 It usually follows once the shingles body rash has gone.

 Other symptoms of shingles include:

 - Throbbing pain in the eye